YoCodingMonster/OpenFreezeCenter/README.md

 - Advanced fan profile seems to have a lower RPM than set in GUI.

 ## Issue format
+- Find if there is alreadfy an issue avilable for your ```LINUX DISTRO```. and comment your issue inside that with steps below.
+  - If your ```LINUX DISTRO``` is not listed then make a issue with heading exactly as below.
+    - [LINUX DISTRO] issue!
-- Specify the System Specifications [CPU, GPU] and Model Number [MSI GP76 11UG].
+- Specify the System Specifications [CPU, GPU] and Model Number [MSI GP76 11UG] while reporting the issue.
 - Write the problem with some description.
 - Attach relevant screenshots.

 ## Goals
-- [X] Basic GUI
 - [X] Fan Control with GUI
 - [X] Auto, Basic, Advanced, Cooler Booster
 - [X] Basic temperature and RPM monitoring
-- [ ] Basic temperature and RPM monitoring
 - [X] Configuration file
-- [ ] Making Pre-required installs automatic
+- [ ] Making Pre-required installs automatic for major linux branches
 - [X] Integrating it as an app indicator
 - [X] EC Map View
 - [ ] CPU Profiles